Mario & Luigi: Brothership: Reception

-Mario & Luigi: Brothership has received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Mario & Luigi: Brothership received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

 PJ O'Reilly of Nintendo Life and Ozzie Mejia of Shacknews praised the game's combat system, story, and art style.
-The Gamers Eric Switzer praised the story for being "surprisingly mature and impactful for a Mario game" and praised the combat, while criticizing the game's sailing system.
-Writing for the Daily Mirror, Aaron Potter lauded the aesthetics, stating that the game "looks absolutely gorgeous" and was "the best the RPG series has ever looked".
+The Gamers Eric Switzer praised the story for being "surprisingly mature and impactful for a Mario game", along with the combat, while criticizing the game's sailing system.
+Writing for the Daily Mirror, Aaron Potter lauded the aesthetics, stating that the game was "the best the RPG series has ever looked".
 PCMags Will Greenwald gave the game an Editor's Choice award, describing it as "colorful, charming, mechanically engaging".
-Josephine Watson of Tech Radar praised the characters, combat, puzzles, and visuals, while criticizing the performance issues described as the "Nintendo Switch generational curse".
-GameSpots Steve Watts commended the Plug battle mechanic and praised the art style, as well as the story for telling a "sweet if simple fable about togetherness and human connection", while criticizing the pacing and performance, and felt that the game was too ambitious for its own good due to its length.
+Josephine Watson of TechRadar enjoyed the characters, combat, puzzles, and visuals, while noting several performance issues, described as the "Nintendo Switch generational curse".
+GameSpots Steve Watts commended the "Plug" mechanic and praised the art style, as well as the story for telling a "sweet if simple fable about togetherness and human connection", while lamenting the pacing and performance; they felt that the game was too ambitious for its own good due to its length.

-Critical reviews include Giovanni Colantonio's of Digital Trends who criticized the pacing and writing of humor for what he described as devoid of wit, but praised the story for being "the most socially relevant a Mario game has ever felt".
+More critical reviews include Giovanni Colantonio's of Digital Trends who criticized the pacing and writing of humor for what he described as devoid of wit, but praised the story for being "the most socially relevant a Mario game has ever felt".
 Logan Plant of IGN was also highly critical of the game overall, giving it a 5/10.
-He considered its technical performance one of the worst on the Switch and criticized Luigi's automated controls in the overworld and his role in puzzle-solving with the Luigi Logic mechanic, the game's writing, and what he described as a lack of originality in its locations.
+He considered its technical performance one of the worst on the Switch, and he disliked Luigi's automated controls in the overworld, his role in puzzle-solving with the "Luigi Logic" mechanic, the game's writing, and what he described as a lack of originality in its locations.
 Other reviewers generally criticized the game's performance issues.